iranzo/katacoda-scenarios/kubevirt/finish.md

-Well done, you have completed the KubeVirt demo.
+Well done, you have completed the KubeVirt demo!

-Check on <https://kubevirt.io> for more information!
+Hope you've enjoyed it, for more information about Kubevirt, please do check <https://kubevirt.io>!